rosewisotzky/kroger-book-review/README.md

 cd api/
 json-server -p 8088 -w database.json
 ```
 In a different terminal window, make sure you are in the kroger-book-review directory.
 Let's run Kroger Book Review!
-Type the following command into your terminal.
+Type the following commands into your terminal.

 ```
+npm install
 npm start
 ```